Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Humic acids

-Soil acids: humic (in an alkaline environment) and especially highly soluble fulvic acids play the greatest role in the migration of heavy metals.
+Soil acids: humic acids (in an alkaline environment) and especially highly soluble fulvic acids play the greatest role in the migration of heavy metals.

 Humic acids